J3rryBl4nks/UpdatedPWKMaterialsReview/README.md

 # UpdatedPWKMaterialsReview
 Review of the Updated PWK Materials

-### This won't be an exhaustive review of the matierals, but an overview of what I found to be significant changes ###
+### This won't be an exhaustive review of the materials, but an overview of what I found to be significant changes ###

 I purchased the update to the OSCP Course materials and Videos, I will be reviewing the updates from a high level (not posting any information that would be considered a breach of the NDA).